cyberempirex/CEX-InstallGuard/README.md

-# CEX-InstallGuard 🔐
+# 🔐 CEX-InstallGuard

-Analyze install scripts before you execute them.
+Analyze install scripts **before** you execute them.

-CEX-InstallGuard is a **Termux-first security analysis tool** that helps you inspect shell scripts, install scripts, and command sequences **before running them**.
+CEX-InstallGuard is a **Termux-first security analysis tool** that helps you inspect shell and install scripts safely — without running them.

 Built for people who value **safety, transparency, and control**.

+---

 ## 🚀 Why CEX-InstallGuard Exists